-- ♦ The best-known open source product is, of course, the Linux operating system which is widely used as a server system and, increasingly, as a desktop environment. - Other important open source products are Java, the Apache web server and the mySQL database management system.
+- Linux operating system

+- best-known open source product

+- widely used as a server system

+- Increasingly as a desktop environment

+Other important open source products are:

 Open source issues

 - Should the product that is being developed make use of open source components? - Should an open source approach be used for the software's development?